NikolasTz/flink_bayesian_networks_monitoring/README.md

 FGM Configuration

     Parameter:typeState
     Description: This parameter defines the type of state that will be used from both sides(workers-coordinator) during the process.
-There are three available types of state: VECTOR, AGMS and COUNT_MIN sketches[^notes].
+There are three available types of state: VECTOR, Fast-AGMS and COUNT_MIN sketches[^notes].

     Parameter: enableRebalancing
     Description: This parameter enables/disables the rebalancing mechanism of the FGM protocol.
 Moreover, this parameter combines with the value of lambda.
 The default value of lambda is 2.